Skip to main content

 EndpointMethodDescription

-/interact-campaignGETTrigger a campaign interaction (for random_draw composable campaigns)
+/interact-campaignGETTrigger a campaign interaction (for interaction context composable campaigns with random_draw behaviour)

 All internal endpoints require admin authentication with write access to the chain.